MultiPL-E: A Scalable and Extensible Approach to Benchmarking Neural Code Generation: Introduction

-\system{} uses a suite of compilers to translate the Python benchmarks from \citet{chen2021evaluating} into parallel benchmarks in \nlang{} languages.
-For the first time, \system{} provides a way to evaluate code generation models on a consistent set of benchmark problems across many languages.
+\system also includes a containerized sandbox that (1)~compiles programs if necessary, (2)~runs them with appropriate timeouts, (3)~validates their results on unit tests, and (4)~classifies each output as successful, syntax error, etc. Thus each language requires an evaluation script, which is typically about 20 LOC.

+We use \system{} to translate two widely-used code generation benchmarks, HumanEval \citet{chen2021evaluating} and MBPP \citet{austin2021program}, into \nlang{} languages.
 The \nlang{} languages capture a broad spectrum of language features, application areas, and popularity, allowing us to explore the impact of these factors on model performance.

-The \system{} benchmark and associated tools are open source and easy to extend.
-For the NL2Code task, each compiler translates Python unit tests, doctests, and function signatures to its target language.
-Because these program regions do not contain arbitrary Python code, each \system{} compiler is much simpler than a full-fledged compiler.
-Our framework makes it easy to add new benchmark programs and to extend the benchmark to additional languages.

-We evaluate the performance of Codex~\citep{chen2021evaluating} and InCoder~\citep{fried2022incoder} on \system.
-Our analysis presents several insights into the effectiveness of LLMs for code generation, including that (1)~Codex performs best on JavaScript and equally well on C++, Scala, and TypeScript as on Python; (2)~model perplexity is not strongly correlated with the correctness of generated code; (3)~type annotations have limited impact on model performance for gradually typed languages; (4) model performance is correlated with language popularity, but some niche languages perform as well as more popular languages; and (5)~performance is sensitive to prompt design for both niche and popular languages.